Skip to main content Accessibility helper. Press ENTER to start

 Regional Transportation Governance Study

 In 2001, the Governor’s Blue Ribbon Commission on Transportation identified regional governance of transportation as an area in which improvement was necessary.
 Following up on these recommendations, the State Legislature considered a number of legislative proposals regarding regional governance and financing mechanisms.
-NSTA requested and received funding to conduct its own study of regional transportation governance models, and to develop alternatives that would build upon the positive working relationships that hed been developed in northwest Washington.
-The Governance Study was prepared by the Whatcom Council of Governments and the Cascadia Project of the Discovery Institute and was completed in 2002.
+NSTA requested and received funding to conduct its own study of regional transportation governance models, and to develop alternatives that would build upon the positive working relationships developed in northwest Washington.
+The Governance Study was prepared by the WCOG and the Cascadia Project of the Discovery Institute and was completed in 2002.

 Although the Governance Study found no compelling need or interest in changing fundamental attributes of the NSTA, it did identify opportunities for improvement, including clarification of the coalition’s purpose, mission and goals.
 Among the recommendations were clarifying NSTA goals, developing performance measures to better gauge levels of success and strengthening the coalition’s support for its existing constituencies.